BraceYourselfGames/UE-BYGLocalization/README.md

 ## Usage

-For this example, we will be using English as the **Original Language**, but the system works with using any language as the original language.
+For this example, we will be using English as the **Primary Language**, but the system works with using any language as the Primary language.

 ### Create CSV file